Outdated ERP System:

 ERP systems have changed the way businesses look at complex processes.
 They have simplified processes with their continuous effort to remove hurdles and move businesses towards a more sterile environment.
 Today, business owners of both large and small organizations are adopting ERP systems as a best practice in the industry.

-There has been a 111% rise in ERP updates since 2009 which causes massive disruption to the routine business activities.
-It is ironical that these updates are actually meant to improve the existing systems at the cost of disruption.
+- There has been a 111% rise in ERP updates since 2009 which causes massive disruption to routine business activities.
+It is ironic that these updates are actually meant to improve the existing systems at the cost of disruption.
 Moreover, employees need to be trained and re-trained to work on the updated system.
 And organizations, especially small-scale, can’t afford to lose time to absorb these changes.

-Old ERP systems lack latest functionalities.
+- Old ERP systems lack the latest functionalities.
 For instance, SAP ERP systems have offered two basic functionalities in their enhancement packages.
-First is the SAP solution browser that gives IT managers a quick overview of the latest functions for their respective system.
-And the other is SAP business function prediction self-service tool recommends suitable functions that add utility to the customers.
-The other new features include SAP Fiori in action, faster MRP runs and data aging.
+First is the SAP solution browser that gives IT managers a quick overview of the latest functions for their respective systems.
+And the other is the SAP business function prediction self-service tool recommends suitable functions that add utility to the customers.
+The other new features include SAP Fiori in action, faster MRP runs and data ageing.

-Most of the modern day ERP systems are enabled with cloud support.
+- Most of the modern-day ERP systems are enabled with cloud support.
 This makes more sense for small-scale organizations as they look for value for money with cloud-based features.
-They desist from installing on-premise ERP system as they are comparatively complex and costly though they offer a large number of features.
-Moreover, cloud-based ERP systems provide multi-device access to ERP software through mobiles, tablets and other gadget and provide real-time visibility on the move.
+They desist from installing on-premise ERP systems as they are comparatively complex and costly though they offer a large number of features.
+Moreover, cloud-based ERP systems provide multi-device access to ERP software through mobiles, tablets and other gadgets and provide real-time visibility on the move.

-Outdated ERP systems are unable to reap benefits of automation.
+- Outdated ERP systems are unable to reap the benefits of automation.
 You have to make workarounds to keep the system up and working.
-This is in contrast to the user-friendly characteristic for which they are designed for.
+This is in contrast to the user-friendly characteristic for which they are designed.
 Apart from that, there is considerable time lost in fixing the bugs.

-Old ERP systems are unfit for accessing in smartphones which require a responsive design to be able to fit to all screen sizes.
-Furthermore, their inability to integrate with latest third party applications adds to the users’ woes.
+- Old ERP systems are unfit for access in smartphones which require a responsive design to be able to fit all screen sizes.
+Furthermore, their inability to integrate with the latest third-party applications adds to the users’ woes.

 - Businesses are expanding vigorously at a global level and customer expectations are rising beyond the comfort level.
-Majority of the workforce is mobile and the customers are spread across the globe.
+The majority of the workforce is mobile and the customers are spread across the globe.
 In such a scenario, old systems are just not suitable to operate as you start losing competence.

-The ERP system you installed a couple of years ago was probably a wise decision to streamline the processes and improve efficiency of your business.
-On the contrary, the same ERP system today is consuming majority of your time in system upgrades, rising maintenance cost and with hardly any time left for innovation in business processes.
+The ERP system you installed a couple of years ago was probably a wise decision to streamline the processes and improve the efficiency of your business.
+On the contrary, the same ERP system today is consuming the majority of your time in system upgrades, rising maintenance costs and hardly any time left for innovation in business processes.
 Such a system is nothing but a liability.

 Today’s workforce comprises mainly of tech-savvy gen-next young employees who like to work with an organization that moves ahead of time.
 They prefer to choose the organization that in turn chooses exciting ways of working in comparison to clerical and time-consuming methods.
 Higher the extent, scope and zeal for innovation at the higher level; higher is the rating of your company.
 But if your employees are growing frustrated and generating dissatisfaction from work, you must seriously think to replace the system.

-Modern day cloud-enabled ERP systems have immense capability to achieve business excellence and that too at a fraction of cost of complex on-premise ERP system.
-Do not let your business aptitude and acumen tarnished by an outdated system.
+Modern-day cloud-enabled ERP systems have immense capability to achieve business excellence and that too at a fraction of the cost of the complex on-premise ERP systems.
+Do not let your business aptitude and acumen be tarnished by an outdated system.
 We have already discussed a number of problems associated with an old system and how it affects your productivity and efficiency.
 If you experience any one of the signs mentioned above, it is about time that you upgrade your system.
 Wants to know more about exactllyERP?
 Feel free to Contact Us and get a Free Demo.